 It is notable that the X-E2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the T2i does not offer wifi capability.
+In contrast, the T2i does not provide wifi capability.

 Both the T2i and the X-E2 have been discontinued, but can regularly be found used on ebay.
 The T2i was replaced by the Canon T3i, while the X-E2 was followed by the Fujifilm X-E2S.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T2i Manual (free pdf) or the online Fujifilm X-E2 Manual.

 So how do things add up?
 Is the Canon T2i better than the Fujifilm X-E2 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.